13 Days: [ST-Walk7] Tasmania & the Overland Track

 Insider's Tip: Australian Opals

-Australia is known as the country of origin for this splendid stone with 95% of the world’s precious gem opal found in exclusively in Australia.
-Australian opal displays all the colors of the rainbow and holds a spectrum of colors found in nature, fire, the ocean and more.
-It is these contrasts that make opals a truly fascinating and unique gemstone with no two opals appearing exactly the same.
-In the Middle Ages the Romans considered opal a stone that could provide great luck, as it was believed to possess all the virtues of Emeralds, Sapphires and Ruby’s.
+Australia is known as the country of origin for this splendid stone with 95% of the world’s precious gem opal found exclusively in Australia.
+The Australian opal displays all the colors of the rainbow; holding a spectrum of colors found in nature.
+It is these contrasts that make opals a truly fascinating and unique gemstone, with no two opals appearing exactly the same.
+In the Middle Ages the Romans considered opal a stone that could provide great luck, as it was believed to possess all the virtues of Emeralds, Sapphires and Rubies.

 (Day 3) - Day Tour, Sydney Opera House Tour (1 Hr)